number571/hidden-lake/README.md

 ### Settings

 The Hidden Lake network must have `common configuration` file settings for successful data exchange between network nodes.
 If some settings are different, other nodes will consider it a `protocol violation` and reject the connection attempt.
-You can find ready-made configuration files for HLS services in the [configs](https://github.com/number571/hidden-lake/tree/master/configs) directory.
+You can find ready-made configuration files for HLS services in the [networks.yml](https://github.com/number571/hidden-lake/tree/master/networks.yml) file.

 ```yaml
 # default settings